unichative/visit-counter/README.md

 Visit-counter is an express middleware to track the number of GET, POST, PUT, etc. requests for each page of your webapp or API.
 Required: connect to MongoDB with Mongoose.
 We are always happy to hear your feedback!
-Submit your feedback in our github issues page.
+Submit your feedback in our github <a href="https://github.com/unichative/visit-counter/issues">issues</a> page.

 Setup
 ---